wp-plugins/bg-biblie-references/readme.txt

 Short code [bible book = 'Mt' ch = '2 :3-6 'type =' verses'] displays quotes from the Bible in the text of the page.
 Here: book - the designation of the book (Latin letters), ch - numbers of chapters and verses, type - the output format.
-If type = 'book', it displays the name of the book, chapter and verse, in separate paragraph, indicating of the verse number.
+If type = 'book', it displays the name of the book, chapter and verse in separate paragraph with verse number.
-If type = 'verses', it displays only the verses, in separate paragraph, with the chapter number and verse number.
+If type = 'verses', it displays only the verses in separate paragraph with chapter number and verse number.
+If type = 'b_verses', it displays only the verses in separate paragraph with short book title, chapter number and verse number.
 If type = 'quote', it displays only the verses without dividing them into paragraphs.

 == Installation ==